Treaty of Dancing Rabbit Creek: Overview

 ART.
 XIV.
 Each Choctaw head of a family being desirous to remain and become a citizen of the States, shall be permitted to do so, by signifying his intention to the Agent within six months from the ratification of this Treaty, and he or she shall thereupon be entitled to a reservation of one section of six hundred and forty acres of land, to be bounded by sectional lines of survey; in like manner shall be entitled to one half that quantity for each unmarried child which is living with him over ten years of age; and a quarter section to such child as may be under 10 years of age, to adjoin the location of the parent.
 If they reside upon said lands intending to become citizens of the States for five years after the ratification of this Treaty, in that case a grant in fee simple shall issue; said reservation shall include the present improvement of the head of the family, or a portion of it.
 Persons who claim under this article shall not lose the privilege of a Choctaw citizen, but if they ever remove are not to be entitled to any portion of the Choctaw annuity.

 The Choctaw were the first of the "Five Civilized Tribes" to be removed from the southeastern United States, as the federal and state governments desired Indian lands to accommodate a growing agrarian American society.
 Nearly 15,000 Choctaws together with 1,000 slaves made the move to what would be called Indian Territory and then later Oklahoma.
-The population transfer occurred in three migrations during the 1831–33 period including the devastating winter blizzard of 1830–31 and the cholera epidemic of 1832.
+The population transfer occurred in three migrations during the 1831–1833 period including the devastating winter blizzard of 1830–1831 and the cholera epidemic of 1832.
 About 2,500 died along the trail of tears.
 Approximately 5,000–6,000 Choctaws remained in Mississippi in 1831 after the initial removal efforts.
 For the next ten years those that remained were objects of increasing legal conflict, harassment, and intimidation.
 The Choctaw that migrated, like the Creek, Cherokee, Chickasaw, and Seminole who followed them, attempted to resurrect their traditional lifestyle and government in their new homeland.

 The Choctaw at this crucial time became two distinct groups: the Nation in Oklahoma and the Tribe in Mississippi.
-The nation retained its autonomy to regulate itself, but the tribe left in Mississippi had to submit to state and U.S. laws.
+The nation retained its autonomy to regulate itself, but the tribe left in Mississippi became citizens of Mississippi and the United States, who were subject to state and U.S. laws.
 Under article XIV, the Mississippi Choctaws became one of the first major non-European ethnic group to gain U.S. citizenship.
 The Choctaw sought to elect a representative to the U.S. House of Representatives.